Nawhath/Instana_workshop/part-2/lab-part 2.md

 Note:
   1. We can always check out this info within the website’s configuration anytime later.
-  2. The are some important elements we will use, like the reporting URL and key.
+  2. There are some important elements we will use, like the reporting URL and key.
+  3. Record the reporting URL and

 ## 2. Install Robot-Shop website